 He found the bike to be so helpful to his training that he shared his invention with his personal training clients.
-In 1995, he partnered with a bike manufacturing company to produce the world’s leading stationary bike and simultaneously catapulted the fitness phenomenon known as spinning into gyms across the world.
+In 1995, he partnered with a bike manufacturing company to produce the world’s leading stationery bike and simultaneously catapulted the fitness phenomenon known as spinning into gyms across the world.
 Almost 30 years later and spinning is still going strong.

 What are spin bikes used for

 Modern bikes have come a long way since Goldberg’s prototype and now have built-in data monitoring systems that allow you to track cadence, wattage, heart rate, distance, and calories.

 Using these metrics, a spin session combines bursts of high gears, high cadence, performance challenges and the all-important recovery periods to deliver a varied and effective HIIT workout.
 Most riders like to follow a live instructor or pre-set rides, but there’s nothing to stop you from designing your own workout and tailoring it to your specific goals.

 - What are the best Air Bikes in the UK today?

 - Harvard Study: Calories burned in 30 minutes for people of three different weights

 - Observer – Bros on Bikes: What’s the Manliest Spin Class?

 - NCBI – Effects of stationary cycling exercise on the balance & gait